ReformNZ/ReformNZ.github.io/README.md

 3. Increasing GST on all confectionary products from 15% to 20%.
 4. Deporting all visa overstayers after a 28 day appeal period.
 5. Scrapping all government funding for Maori and LBGTQ communities and organizations.
-6. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported eq
+6. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
-7. uivalents.
 27% tax on local soft drinks and 50% on imported equivalents.
 8. Increasing maximum penalties for possesion of over 28g of cannabis to 6 years imprisonment and 3 years of community service.
 And 22 years for supply or manufacture.